MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 ## Final code and summary

-The final code created here can be found [here](https://github.com/MikeGawi/ePiframe_plugin/tree/master/docs/ePiSync_code_tutorial).
+The final code created in this tutorial can be found [here](https://github.com/MikeGawi/ePiframe_plugin/tree/master/docs/ePiSync_code_tutorial).

 You could see all steps needed to create such complicated and crazy plugin.
 Creating plugins for ePiframe is not hard and could be a good start to have fun with Python by giving all posibilities, making hard things easier and give an opportunity.
-A good idea project can lead to a great scripting adventure, so have fun with it and wish all the best with reaching new goals.
+A good project idea can lead to a great scripting adventure, so have fun with it and all the best with reaching new goals!